0xNazgul/Blockchain-Security-Audit-List/README.md

 * [Rekt Leaderboard](https://rekt.news/leaderboard/)
 * [SlowMist Hacked](https://hacked.slowmist.io/en/)

 ## Want to add some?
-Don't be afraid to contribute any company's I might have missed
+Don't be afraid to contribute any company I might have missed